rigred/sandsifter-tests/README.md

 ```

 ### Compression
-> Log data is compressed With xz -9 and will uncompress to ~1.4Gb
+> Log data is compressed With xz -9 and will uncompress to a good bit larger size
+Special attention is needed with the Ryzen CPU test data.
+The dump files for those are near 1.4Gb total when uncompressed.
+Running this through the analysis tool will consume a substantial amount of RAM.

 ## CPU's tested: